Olunowoade01/Load-balancer-and-Autoscaling-Group/README.md

 ![5](./img/5%20stage%202%20ec2%20created.png)

-2. #  The next step i click on my first instance and copy the IP address to paste on web browser
+>  Firstly, we are going to test our instances by Checking if our public IPv4 addresses has access to the web server.
+>
 ![6](./img/copy%20first%20inatnce%20ip.png)

- > i copy the first ip address and paste on the web broser and it's working properly
+ > The public IP address for the first and second ec2 instance is copied and added to a web browser.
+The result shows our instance has access to the internet.

 ![running](./img/%20Ec2%20instant%20working.png)

- > i followed the same procedure  and choose my second instance and copy the IP address to paste on web browser
+ > I followed the same procedure for the second instance, selected it, copied its IP address, and pasted it into the web browser.

 ![7](./img/second%20ip.png)

-  > my second IP address working perfectly
+  > The IP address of the second instance is working perfectly.

 ![running](./img/only%20use%20for%20second%20ip.png)

-3. # Create a Load Balancer
+3. ## Create An Appliction Load Balancer

-   # After a succesfully testing the both IP address the next stage is to create a load balancer to route traffic between them

-> from the EC2 consol i stroll down the Load balancer and click on it
+ > I Navigate to *Load Balancers* option under the Ec2 menu, select *create Load balancer*, and select *application Load balancer* as we are using HTTP for web pages.

 ![load balancer](./img/low%20balance.png)

-# After chosing the load balancer console it take me to the next stage where i hit the create load balancer
+> After selecting the Load Balancer console, I was taken to the next stage where I clicked on Create Load Balancer.

+> This version improves the flow and readability.

 ![create LB](./img/create%20load%20.png)

- # After moving to the next stage i choose to create a flexible feature set for application with HTTP traffic
+> After moving to the next stage, I selected the option to create a flexible feature set for an application that supports HTTP traffic.

+> This version ensures the process is clear and concise.

 ![create](./img/create%20load%20b2.png)

-# during the process of creating my load balancer, i created a new security group and new target group to add to my traffic
+ ## Creating Traget Group

+> Luckily for us, AWS has made it easy to create a target group just as you are configuring your Load balancer.

+- The Target group will be named '*my-alb-tg*

+- The 2 instances will be selected and '*incuded as pending below*'

 ![target and sg](./img/new%20security%20group.png)